getpopper/popper/README.md

   * There is a `build.sh` command that generates the output format (e.g. `PDF`).

-  * Every figure in the paper has a corresponding folder in the repo.
-    For example, `fig1` referred in a paper, there is a `figures/fig1/` folder in the repo.
+  * Every experiment in the paper has a corresponding folder in the repo.
+For example, `exp1` referred in a paper, there is a `experiments/exp1/` folder in the repo.

-  * Every figure in the paper has a `[source]` link in its caption that points to the URL of the corresponding figure folder in the web interface of the VCS (e.g. github).
+  * Every figure in the paper has a `[source]` link in its caption that points to the URL of the corresponding experiment folder in the web interface of the VCS (e.g. github).

-  * `notebook.ipynb` contains the notebook that, at the very least, displays the figure.
-It can serve as an "extended" version of what the figure in the paper displays, including other figures that contain analysis that show similar results.
+  * `notebook.ipynb` contains the notebook that, at the very least, displays the figures for the experiment.
+It can serve as an "extended" version of what figures in the paper display, including other figures that contain analysis that show similar results.
 If the repo is checked out locally into another person's machine, it's a nice way of having readers play with the result's data (although they need to know how to instantiate a local notebook server).

   * If desired, the experiment can be re-executed.
 The high-level data flow is the following: